 This control can be configured using the following parameters.
 Read CLI/UI documentation about how to change parameters.

-Kubescape checks none of these public registries are in use.
+Kubescape checks none of these public container registries are in use.

-Kubescape checks none of the following registries are in use.
+Kubescape checks none of these user-provided container registries are in use.